JoshuaWise/vapr/README.md

 const parent = require('vapr')({ defaultPort: 8080 });
 ```

-If someone makes a request to an unknown host, they'll receive a `502 Bad Gateway`, but you can optionally define a custom handler instead.
+If someone makes a request to an unknown host, they'll receive a `404 Not Found`, but you can optionally define a custom handler instead.

 ```js
 parent.noHost(handler);